Category Archives: Food

 I have had shallots in Tom Yum but have never included them in my recipe.
 I am gonna try some this time.

-I really like the oil that has had shrimp shells fried in it so I am going to use that part of the Hot Pink cook book.
+I really like the oil that has had shrimp shells fried in it (the oil gets nice and shrimpy) so I am going to use that part of the Hot Pink cook book.

 2T vege oil I like the way it looks if it goes red.